egzola/babyPromise/README.md

 What is babyPromise ?

-1) It's an easier way to deal with promises
+1) It's an easier way to deal with promises.
-2) It's a sort of light version of Javascript Native Promises
+2) It's a sort of light version of Javascript Native Promises.

 Author: Eduardo Zola